Iama (Yam Island) Primary Health Care Centre Profile

 Iama has a population of approximately 315 people, with 94% of the population identifying as Indigenous.
 The community is located in one area at the front of the island.

-Iama Primary Health Care Centre is managed by a small primary health care team consisting of a remote area nurse, two Indigenous health workers and ancillary staff.
+Iama Primary Health Care Centre (PHCC) is managed by a small primary health care team consisting of a remote area nurse, two Indigenous health workers and ancillary staff.

 This health centre offers a limited range of primary health and emergency care services, including chronic disease, maternal and child care, lifestyle and emotional well-being, environmental health and mental health.